catgriffin85/pp3-survey-results/README.md

 * The first part of the input contains uppercase or lowercase letters between a and z or numbers between 0 and 9 or a . _ % + or -
 * Next it checks for an @ symbol
-* After this is checks if the next part of the input contains uppercase or lowercase letters between a and z or numbers between 0 and 9 or a . or _
+* After this is checks if the next part of the input contains uppercase or lowercase letters between a and z or numbers between 0 and 9 or . or _
-* Next it checks for a .
+* Next it checks for .
 * Lastly it checks that the input after the . contains uppercase or lowercase letters between a and z and is between 2 and 7 letters in length

 I tested different variations of invalid email address to check my validation was working.
 When an incorrectly formatted email address was entered an message displayed advising "Please provide a valid email address: " and the user could try again.

-Once a valid email address was entered "Thank you.
+Once a valid email address is entered "Thank you.
 You have now been entered into our draw!" is displayed.
 No other inputs are required.
 The survey is over.

 ![Test 7 Gitpod Terminal](/assets/images/test-seven-gitpod-terminal.png)